Wealth: Philosophical analysis

-In Western civilization, wealth is connected with a quantitative type of thought, invented in the ancient Greek "revolution of rationality", involving for instance the quantitative analysis of nature, the rationalization of warfare, and measurement in economics.
+In Western civilization, wealth is connected with a quantitative type of thought or state of mind, invented in the ancient Greek "revolution of rationality", involving for instance the quantitative analysis of nature, the rationalization of warfare, and measurement in economics.
+For example, Stoic philosopher Epictetus, himself a former slave, states that "wealth consists not in great possessions, but in having few wants."
+On the other hand, Epicurus, founder of Epicureanism, agrees that true wealth is not the accumulation of possessions, however diverges from Stoicism and argues that true wealth is found in self-sufficiency and moderation.

 The invention of coined money and banking was particularly important.
-Aristotle describes the basic function of money as a universal instrument of quantitative measurement – "for it measures all things [...]" – making things alike and comparable due to a social "agreement" of acceptance.
+Aristotle describes the basic function of money as a universal instrument of quantitative measurement – "for it measures all things" – making things alike and comparable due to a social "agreement" of acceptance.
 In that way, money also enables a new type of economic society and the definition of wealth in measurable quantities, such as gold and money.

 Modern philosophers like Nietzsche criticized the fixation on measurable wealth: "Unsere 'Reichen' – das sind die Ärmsten!
 Der eigentliche Zweck alles Reichtums ist vergessen!" ("Our 'rich people' – those are the poorest!
-The real purpose of all wealth has been forgotten!")
+The real purpose of all wealth has been forgotten!").
+Nietzsche intended to communicate that true wealth is obtained in the spirit and in intellect, not in the possession of material objects.
+Moreover, material wealth has increasingly been associated with mental wellbeing & intelligence over time; in fact, wealth gaps may explain economic disparities that then result in differing levels of mental wellbeing.

+In his best-seller Rich Dad Poor Dad, Japanese-American entrepreneur Robert Kiyosaki writes that emotions, especially fear and greed, forever control people's financial decisions, and thereby their lives.
+He also emphasises on working to learn new skills — such as sales, marketing, investing, and communication — rather than working to earn more money as one of the book's 6 core lessons, linking to Nietzsche's statement on materially wealthy people.